-Grenada Citizenship by Investment (CBI) welcomes individuals and their respective family members of excellent character to obtain Grenadian citizenship in exchange for investing in the country’s prosperity.
-Grenada’s citizenship by investment program gives successful applicants the opportunity to become global citizens by acquiring a second passport, and in turn, call this beautiful island nation, home.
-Grenada is a perfect Caribbean country to enjoy visa free travel to over 140 countries.
+Grenada Citizenship by Investment (CBI) welcomes individuals and their respective family members of excellent character to obtain Grenada citizenship in exchange for investing in the country’s prosperity.
+Grenada’s citizenship by investment program gives successful applicants the opportunity to become global citizens by acquiring a second passport, and in turn, call this beautiful island nation “home”.
+Grenada is a picture perfect Caribbean country from which to enjoy visa free travel to over 140 countries.

-In this guide, you can find out more about Grenada investment program immigration including the:
+In this guide, you can find out more about Grenada citizenship investment program including the:

-Citizenship by investment programs offer individuals the unique ability to obtain nationality by investing in the country, usually in government donations or through a real estate investment option.
-With its unspoiled landscapes, warm climate and popular reputation as a ‘Spice Island’ of the Caribbean, Grenada’s CBI Program has a straightforward application process.
-You can acquire a Grenadian passport by investment by either making an approved real estate purchase or a donation to Grenada’s National Transformation Fund.
+Citizenship by investment programs offer individuals the unique ability to obtain nationality by investing in a country, usually via government donations or through a real estate investment option.
+With its unspoiled landscapes, warm climate and popular reputation as a ‘Spice Island’ of the Caribbean, Grenada’s Citizenship by Investment Program has a straightforward application process.
+You can acquire Grenada citizenship by investment by either making an approved real estate purchase or a donation to Grenada’s National Transformation Fund.

 There are many reasons to choose the Grenada citizenship by investment program.
-From its stable government, booming trade and bustling tourism industry to its paradise beaches and private lifestyle, Grenadian citizenship benefits include:
+From its stable government, booming trade and bustling tourism industry to its paradise beaches and private lifestyle, Grenada citizenship benefits include:

 3. Dual citizenship lasting generations: Grenada dual citizenship is recognized in the country.
-You can enjoy the right to live, study and work on the island.
+You can enjoy the right to live, study and work on the island of Grenada.
 The benefits of having a Grenada passport may be passed down to future generations.

 4. Visa opportunity to the USA: Grenada is the only Caribbean country whose citizens are allowed to apply for the E2 visa in the USA.